 In addition to regularly cleaning out your dryer’s lint trap and exhaust hose, inspect the exterior vent -- hot air must escape your house unimpeded.

 Make sure the hinged exterior vent pops open when the dryer runs.
 If it doesn’t, open the cover and scrape out lint with the end of a hanger or dryer vent brush ($13).
 If your vent is louvered, clean slats with an old toothbrush.

 When my dryer recently lost its heat, we called a repair guy who discovered a family of sparrows living in the vent.
 He sucked the birds out (poor birdies), and then we covered the vent opening with a wire mesh.

-- Prime your dishwasher by running the hot water in your sink before you begin the cycle.
+- Priming your dishwasher by running the hot water in your sink before you begin the cycle.
 This will clean your dishes with hot water from the very start of the cycle.

-- Once a week, run your dishwasher empty except for a cup of vinegar, which will keep it shining and smelling fresh.
+- Running your dishwasher empty except for a cup of vinegar once a week.
+That will keep it shining and smelling fresh.

-- Wipe clean the seals around dishwasher doors.
+- Wiping clean the seals around dishwasher doors.

 Darkly toasted bread will burn out your toaster two years earlier than lightly toasted bread.
 So if you can live with lightly crisp rather than almost burnt, you’ll get a few more years out of your toaster.
 Just saying.